AutumnWhj/code-check-action/README.md

 ## `time`

-The time we greeted you.1221
+The time we greeted you.

 ## Example usage